uwdk/indeed_scraper/README.md

 # indeed_scraper
-This script scrapes the first few pages of indeed.com search results and loads into a simple shiny dashboard.
+This script scrapes the first few pages of indeed.com search results, removes duplicate postings, and loads into a simple shiny dashboard.

 Preview of dashboard: https://uwdk.shinyapps.io/indeed/